CGX-GROUP/node-http-perf/Readme.md

 	"targets": {"http://www.xyz.foo", "http://www.abc.foo"}

+### Root

-### Root: Defines a root URL to prefix the targets which must then be partial urls.
+Defines a root URL to prefix the targets which must then be partial urls.

 Forward slashes are added b/w root and targets when needed.

 	"root": "www.xyz.foo",
 	"targets": {"section/sports/baseball", "section/arts/design"}

+### Concurrency

-### Concurrency: Number of concurrent requests threads
+Number of concurrent requests threads

 Note that this parameter differs from the original nperf which sets the number of requests per thread.

+### Requests

-### Requests: Max number of total requests
+Max number of total requests

+### Period

-### Period: Time b/w each requests as ms or s, defaults to ms, it can be an array with the min and max period
+Time b/w each requests as ms or s, defaults to ms, it can be an array with the min and max period

 Numeric values are assumed to be ms. Strings can be used with s and ms as units.

-E.g.: 100, "100ms", "1s"
+* E.g.: 100, "100ms", "1s"

-E.g.: ["100ms","1s"], [100,1000]
+* E.g.: ["100ms","1s"], [100,1000]

 If the period is an array its value will be randomized b/w min and max for execution.

 Arrays can only be defined in a config file.

+### Extra

-### Extra: Custom parameters
+Custom parameters

 Extra can only be defined in a config file.
 It defines a set of parameters that can be used for instance to dynamically modify the content of the URL.